orangeduck/Cello-Website/pages/learn-a-fat-pointer-library.md

 of thing doesn't have to be a language extension, we can actually emulate Fat Pointers in C ourselves.

-The trick is to place the length value in memory _just before_ the pointer we actually pass to functions.
-This pointer is fully compatible with normal pointers, and if we need to know the length we just move back a step in memory to get it.
+The trick is to place the value representing the number of items in the array in memory _just before_ the pointer we actually pass to functions.
+This pointer is fully compatible with normal pointers, and if we need to know how many elements it points to we just move back a step in memory to get it.

-              |--------------|  <-- Pointer to length
+              |--------------|  <-- Pointer to number of items
               |  ptr.length  |
               |==============|  <-- Pointer passed to functions
               |  ptr.item[0] |